dunnlab/cellphylo/README.md

 # cellphylo

-An R package to facilitate running the code for the analyses produced in Mah & Dunn (2023).
+An R package to facilitate reproducing the analysis provided in Mah & Dunn (2023).